 This aspect of GDPR is now coming into sharp focus as a result of the UK’s decision to withdraw from the EU.
-Once the United Kingdom leaves the EU, whether that is with no deal, or after an agreed transition period under a deal, it will become a third country subject to the GDPR rules governing the transfer of data outside the EU and EEA.
+GDPR still applies in the UK, however, once the transition period ends, the UK will become a third country subject to the GDPR rules governing the transfer of data outside the EU and EEA.

 For Irish companies transferring data to the UK, it will be the same as if they were transferring it to India or Brazil.
 This will require them to put in place additional safeguards in accordance with GDPR requirements.

 Key steps to ensure you are GDPR compliant

 The first thing for firms to do is to establish exactly where their data goes.
 They should already have done this following the enactment of GDPR, but it is worthwhile taking another look in light of Brexit.

 Companies may not realise that their cloud storage provider is actually located in Britain or Northern Ireland.
 Their pension schemes, payroll, healthcare plans may all be run out of the UK and involve the regular transfer of personal data.
 Workplace benefits databases could also be held in Britain or Northern Ireland.
 Even translation services might be covered if personal data is included in the material to be translated.

 Having established that data is being transferred to the UK, the next step is to decide if that needs to continue.
 There may be options to look for another service provider in Ireland or another EU Member State and these should be explored.